EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

     https://resource-catalogue.<YOUR-INGRESS-HOST>/collections/metadata:main/items
     ```

-    Confirm that the newly ingested record appears in the search results.
+    Confirm that the newly ingested record (titled `EOEPCA Sample Record`) appears in the search results.

 - **Via Command Line**
     You can also use `curl` or other OGC-compliant requests to verify that the sample record is now discoverable.